Bringing old blog posts and other content back to life can ensure your content well never runs dry.

 Are you still catering to the same audience as you did when you first wrote the content?
 If so, do their needs and expectations from you remain unchanged?

 It’s important to update your content to reflect the audience you’re speaking to.
-You may discover that your messaging no longer resonates with your current market, which means you’ll need to adjust how you deliver that message.
+You may discover that your messaging no longer resonates with your current market, or that you’ve developed institutional sameness, which means you’ll need to adjust how you deliver that message.

 Review your final CTA in your content to make sure it still reflects the action you want readers to take.
 You may have a new offer you want them to take advantage of or even a new strategy to keep them on your website longer.